Nov 16, 2024

 Tip: When you set a conversion goal with Usermaven, it automatically calculates its associated conversion rate.
 The same is displayed in the “Conversion Goals” tab on the website analytics dashboard in Usermaven.

-Related: How to use conversion analysis For business growth
+Related: How to use conversion analysis for business growth

 The “leads generated” metric quantifies the number of potential customers interested in a business’s product or service.
 A lead is typically an individual or organization that has expressed interest by taking some action, such as filling out a form, downloading a whitepaper, or subscribing to a newsletter.